Skip site navigation (1)Skip section navigation (2)

 for compatibility.

-X/Open Curses (issues 2 through 7) has a typographical error for
+X/Open Curses (Issues 2 through 7) has a typographical error for

-the ACS_LANTERN symbol, equating its "VT100+ Character" to I (capi-
+the ACS_LANTERN symbol, equating its "VT100+ Character" to "I"

-None of the terminal descriptions on Unix platforms use uppercase-
+None of the terminal descriptions on Unix platforms use uppercase

 ently based on the X/Open documentation around 1995).
 On the other

-hand, the terminal description gs6300 (AT&T PC6300 with EMOTS Ter-
+hand, its gs6300 (AT&T PC6300 with EMOTS Terminal Emulator) de-

 Some ACS symbols (ACS_S3, ACS_S7, ACS_LEQUAL, ACS_GEQUAL, ACS_PI,

-strings in which their key characters (pryz{|}) are embedded, and a
+clude acsc strings in which their key characters (pryz{|}) are embed-

 whether the locale uses UTF-8 encoding.

-in ncurses(3X)).
+NCURSES_NO_UTF8_ACS environment variable in ncurses(3X)).

 Character Set